• Associate Pro-Vice Chancellor for Sustainability

 • Google Scholar | ResearchGate | LinkedIn

-Being the Associate Director of the Bangor Wetlands Group, Dr Christian Dunn, is an active researcher and lecturer in wetland science - in particular wetland ecology, peatland biogeochemistry, carbon sequestration and the use of constructed treatment wetlands.
+Dr Chritian Dunn is the Associate Director of the Bangor Wetlands Group and is an active researcher and lecturer in wetland science - in particular wetland ecology, peatland biogeochemistry, carbon sequestration and the use of constructed treatment wetlands.
 He is also the director of the Plastic Research Centre of Wales and has ongoing research projects looking at plastic and microplastic pollution.

-Dr Christian Dunn is an award-winning environmental campaigner and public speaker.
-He has given three TEDx talks and regularly appears on local and national TV, radio and press publications talking about environmental and climate issues.
-Being a former journalist he has written for a range of leading newspapers and magazines.
+An award-winning environmental campaigner and respected public speaker, Dr Chritian Dunn has given three TEDx talks and regularly appears on local and national TV, radio and press publications talking about environmental and climate issues.
+Being a former journalist he has written extensively for a range of leading newspapers and magazines.

 As the Associate Director of the Bangor Wetlands Group I research and teach on all aspects of wetland science.
 This includes wetland ecology, zoology, peatland biogeochemistry and carbon sequestration, and Constructed Treatment Wetlands (CTWs).